 My son was very comfortable in his crib until he was almost three years old.
 He never tried to climb out and loved the comfort of his crib.
 We transitioned him into a toddler bed when it was obvious that the crib was getting too small for him.
 But I’ve known parents who have made the transition as early as 18 months with no problems.
 It’s all up to what’s right for your child.

 When you decide to finally make that transition, choosing the right toddler bed for your growing child should encompass a few things: it should be low to the ground, sturdy, and be matched with a mattress the same size.
 Some toddler beds will include minimal railings and some do not.
 Pro tip: if you buy a toddler bed without railings (like I did for my daughter), pool noodles placed on the edges underneath the fitted sheet works great at keeping your little one from falling off the bed.

-To help you in your toddler bed search, we’ve rounded up 10 of the cutest and most functional toddler beds that will have your child (possibly) excited for bedtime.
+To help you in your toddler bed search, we’ve rounded up some of the cutest and most functional toddler beds—from Montessori to house beds—that will have your child (possibly) excited for bedtime.

 Splurge Toddler Beds

 This article was originally published on August 31, 2019 and has been updated for timeliness.